How Long After Oral Surgery Can I Eat (And Why)?

 Essentially, dental implants are fixtures that are placed into the jawbone.
 This fixture serves as a substitute for the root of a missing tooth, therefore holding a substitute tooth or bridge.
 The fixture is made out of titanium, which is used because it is not rejected as foreign material in the human body.
 The process through which the replacement fixture fuses with the jawbone is known as ‘osseointegration.
 For the first 2 weeks after the surgery, you must drink liquids and maintain a diet with only soft foods such as mashed bananas, milkshakes, scrambled eggs, etc. After 2 weeks, you may slowly include hard foods, with caution.

-Also Read: How Long After Botox Can You Workout (And Why)?
+Also Read: How Long After Smoking Can Carbon Monoxide be Detected (And Why)?

 Jaw surgery is performed to readjust or realign the jawbone.
 It is done to adjust the bite, symmetry of the face, repair an injury, or address breathing difficulty.
 It can take up to 6 weeks for you to eat a normal diet after the surgery.
 Till then, you can maintain a liquid diet with soft foods.